Many people are surprised to learn that Kansas has 13 named

 may not open during poor weather, so be sure to call and confirm before

-park on a one hour tour.
+a one hour tour.

 |Clay Center, Kansas - The tiny Clay